-The Department of Physical Therapy offers a one-year Sports Physical Therapy Residency Program currently undergoing our initial accreditation review by the American Board of Physical Therapy Residency/Fellowship Education.
-We’ve designed the program in the spirit of APTA’s vision, which calls for post-professional development of expert clinicians who can function as members of an autonomous profession.
+The Department of Physical Therapy offers a one-year Sports Physical Therapy Residency accredited by the American Board of Physical Therapy Residency/Fellowship Education.
+We’ve designed the Program in the spirit of APTA’s vision, which calls for post-professional development of expert clinicians who can function as members of an autonomous profession.

-Our Sports Physical Therapy Residency Program is ideal for licensed physical therapists who are motivated to achieve a higher level of training and expertise.
+Our Residency Program is ideal for licensed physical therapists who are motivated to achieve a higher level of training and expertise.
 As a resident, you’ll receive a clinical and didactic experience that will significantly advance your skill and knowledge in the delivery of sports physical therapy and prepare you for future fellowship opportunities.
+Our field venue coverage partner for sports physical therapy is primarily with the Dallas Stars of the NHL.
+We also provide opportunities for coverage of high school football along with coverage at a local university athletic program (UT Dallas).
 Additionally, our Residency Program provides insights and experiences for those interested in an academic career.

-During the Residency Program, you’ll learn from clinical experts with advanced credentials and residency experience.
+During the Sports Physical Therapy Residency Program, you’ll learn from clinical experts with advanced credentials and residency experience.
 You’ll provide patient care under the guidance of accomplished mentors and participate in a comprehensive educational curriculum to address all elements of the description of sports physical therapy practice.
-At the end of the Residency Program, your clinical skills and problem-solving ability will put you on the leading edge of our profession, and will enable you to be a resource for developing clinical excellence for both students and licensed physical therapists.
+At the end of the residency, your clinical skills and problem-solving ability will put you on the leading edge of our profession and will enable you to be a resource for developing clinical excellence for both students and licensed physical therapists.
 Residency-based training is becoming a standard in our profession—and you’ll be in the vanguard.

-Our Program has athletic affiliations with local high school, collegiate, and professional athletic organizations.
+Our Sports PT Residency Program has athletic affiliations with professional hockey, local high schools, and a collegiate and athletic organizations.
 We also provide medical coverage for several athletic events and races.

 The goal of the Sports Physical Therapy Residency Program is to provide the resident with a comprehensive learning experience.
 The Residency Program will provide the resident with tools to improve their examination, assessment, and treatment of patients that are injured in or plan to return to competitive sports.
 Upon completion of the Program, the resident will be fully prepared to sit for their SCS specialty examination (required expectation) and/or continue their training with a fellowship in a specific area of sports physical therapy practice.
 The training features four in-depth modules to strengthen your knowledge and skills in sports physical therapy.